 The current paradigm holds that knowledge is power, but ignorance is bliss.

-In religion as in politics, the lure of the ‘good old days’ is as age-worn as history, and as common as the lament that the world is going to hell in a handbasket.
+In religion as in politics, the lure of the ‘good old days’ is as age-worn and as common as the lament that the world is going to hell in a handbasket.

 Where on that limited time scale do you place the dinosaurs?